 - Psychosis occurs across all cultures and levels of socioeconomic status.

-- Risk of developing psychosis is greater if another other family member has had psychosis.
+- Risk of developing psychosis is greater if another biological relative has had psychosis.

 - Use of marijuana or other street drugs may trigger psychosis in some individuals who are at risk for developing psychosis.

 - The onset of symptoms of psychosis varies from person to person.
-The symptoms may appear abruptly but most often evolve and worsen over a period of months.
+Symptoms may appear abruptly but most often evolve and worsen over a period of months.

-- The most common age when symptoms of psychosis first begin is 18-24 years old, but can vary dependent on individual circumstances with the majority of cases first occurring between ages 13-30.
-Males tend to have earlier onset than females by an average of one or two years.
+- 18-24 years old is the most common age when symptoms of psychosis first begin.
+This can vary depending on individual circumstances but the majority of cases first occur between the ages 13-30.
+Biological males tend to have earlier onset than females by an average of one or two years.

 Being able to treat psychosis early is very important, since it usually first appears during a very critical stage of a young person’s life.
 Adolescents and young adults are just starting to develop their own identity, form lasting relationships, and make plans for their careers and future.
 A successful recovery enables young people to continue with their development and a healthy, productive future.